jpbetz/celpatch/README.md

 Proof of concept: Use CEL templates to mutate Kubernetes resources.
 =========

-This uses CEL expressions embedded in YAML to create an partial object which is then merged into a Kubernetes resource using the same "merge" operation used by server side apply.
+This uses CEL expressions to create "apply configurations" of objects, which are then merged into a Kubernetes resource using the "merge" operation of server side apply.

 For example, given an original object: